bvankat/nebrasketball/README.md

 *Tracking tournament odds for the Nebraska men's basketball team*

 ## Process
-- Scrapes a few data sources for rankings and record projections.
-(Requests, Selenium, BeautifulSoup)
+1. Scrapes data sources for rankings and record projections.
+(Done offline in Python with Requests, Selenium, BeautifulSoup)
-- Pulls them into an HTML table. (.getJSON())
+2. Loads data from uploaded JSON file const response = await fetch('/data/data.js');
-- Calculates chance of making the tournament, assigns score based on each rating.
+3. Calculates chance of making the tournament, assigns score based on each rating.
 (Educated guesswork, see below)
-- Assigns weighted average to scores.
-(Math)
+4. Assigns weighted average to scores.
+(Math) function FindScore(data) {}
-- Powers a needle gauge, a la #nytneedle from Election Night 2016.
+5. Powers a needle gauge, a la #nytneedle from Election Night 2016.
 (Google Charts)
-- Updates self automatically every couple hours. (cron)

 ## Calculations